ibexa/graphql/doc/howto/custom_field_type.md

 ### Mapping with configuration
 You need to use a simple compiler pass to modify a container parameter, `ibexa.graphql.schema.content.mapping.field_definition_type`.
-It is a hash that maps a field type identifier (`ezstring`) to the following entries:
+It is a hash that maps a field type identifier (`ibexa_string`) to the following entries:
 - `value_type`: the GraphQL type values of this field are represented as.
 It can either be a native type (`String`, `Int`...), or a custom type that you will define.
   If not specified, `String` will be used.